 Clinical program.
-We have conducted an exploratory Phase 1b trial in psoriasis patients (9 evaluable patients) in Australia.
-The double-blinded and placebo-controlled trial was conducted using a micro-plaque assay with intralesional injections of DUR-928.
-We feel that the results were encouraging and warrant further investigation.
-As a result, we are conducting a Phase 2a, randomized, double-blind, vehicle-controlled proof-of-concept clinical trial, in which DUR-928 will be applied topically once-daily for 28 days in patients with mild to moderate plaque psoriasis.
-The trial will be conducted at multiple clinical sites in the U.S. Twenty patients are planned to be enrolled to obtain approximately 15 evaluable patients.
-Patients will serve as their own controls, applying DUR-928 to the plaque on one arm and the vehicle (placebo) to a similar plaque on the other arm.
-After the treatment period, patients will be followed for an additional four weeks.
-The primary efficacy endpoint will be change in local psoriasis scores from baseline in the DUR-928-treated plaques compared to that in the vehicle-treated plaques.
-We expect to begin enrolling patients during the first quarter of 2019 and announce top-line data from this study in the second half of 2019.
+Following an exploratory Phase 1b trial in psoriasis patients (9 evaluable patients) in Australia, we conducted a Phase 2a, randomized, double-blind, vehicle-controlled proof-of-concept clinical trial, in which DUR-928 was applied topically once-daily for 28 days in patients with mild to moderate plaque psoriasis.
+The trial was conducted at multiple clinical sites in the U.S., and twenty-two patients completed the study.
+Patients served as their own controls, applying DUR-928 to the plaque on one arm and the vehicle (placebo) to a similar plaque on the other arm.
+After the treatment period, patients were followed for an additional four weeks.
+The primary efficacy endpoint was change in local psoriasis severity index (LPSI) scores from baseline in the DUR-928-treated plaques compared to that in the vehicle-treated plaques.
+In January 2020, we announced that DUR-928 did not demonstrate a benefit over vehicle (placebo) based on Investigator's Global Assessment (IGA) or LPSI scores, or in any of the secondary analyses.
+However, at the end of the 4-week daily application period, plaques in both the DUR-928 and vehicle treatment groups were significantly improved over baseline with respect to both IGA and LPSI scores.
+In fact, 90% of plaques in both groups had at least a 1 point reduction in LPSI score after the 4-week daily application period.
+Daily topical application of DUR-928 was well tolerated with no meaningful differences in adverse events between the treatment and vehicle (placebo) groups.
+There were no AEs attributed to the study drug.
+Based on the top-line data, we do not plan to continue development of topical DUR-928 in psoriasis at this time and will focus our near term development activities on alcoholic hepatitis and NASH.